Same-Bar Fills: The Lookahead Bug Developers Keep Rebuilding

 For a simple next-bar model, the timeline should be boring.
 Bar t closes, the signal evaluates after that close, contract selection runs at or after the signal time, and entry pricing uses the next quote or bar that would have been observable.
 If an implementation cannot express those timestamps, it cannot reliably prove that it is causal.

-This is not only a theoretical problem.
+This is an actual implementation problem.
 Intraday bars often compress many market states into one row.
 The high, low, close, and volume of that row are only known after the row completes.
 Using the high to detect a breakout and the same row's low to fill a favorable option entry is a classic hindsight path.

 Why It Matters More In Options